Stable and consistent density-based clustering via multiparameter persistence: Consistency

-The proof of the following result is in \cref{appendix}. \begin{proposition} Let $f : \bbR^d \to \bbR$ be a continuous and compactly supported probability density function.
+\begin{proposition} Let $f : \bbR^d \to \bbR$ be a continuous and compactly supported probability density function.
 If a hierarchical clustering algorithm $\mathbb{A}$ is CI-consistent with respect to $f$, then the associated cluster tree algorithm $\calF\mathbb{A}$ is Hartigan consistent with respect to $f$. \end{proposition}

-\subsection{Consistency of $\gamma$-linkage}
+\subsection{Consistency of $\lambda$-linkage}